-CS74: Design Principles
+Policy CS74: Design Principles

-- 5.82 Policy CS74 states that high quality development will be expected, which would respect, take advantage of and enhance the distinctive features of the City, its districts and neighbourhoods.
-The policy aims to achieve high quality design which contributes to creating attractive, safe, sustainable and successful neighbourhoods. - 5.83 High-quality development will be expected, which would respect, take advantage of and enhance the distinctive features of the city, its districts and neighbourhoods, including:
+- 5.67 Policy CS74 states that high quality development will be expected, which would respect, take advantage of and enhance the distinctive features of the City, its districts and neighbourhoods.
+The policy aims to achieve high quality design which contributes to creating attractive, safe, sustainable and successful neighbourhoods. - 5.68 High-quality development will be expected, which would respect, take advantage of and enhance the distinctive features of the city, its districts and neighbourhoods. - 5.69 The application proposal has been carefully designed in order to protect and enhance the character of the immediate and surrounding locality.

-- a) The topography, landforms, river corridors, Green Network, important habitats, waterways, woodlands, other natural features and open spaces; - b) Views and vistas to landmarks and skylines into and out of the City Centre and across the city to the surrounding countryside; - Development should also: - Contribute to place-making, be of a high quality, that contributes to a health, safe and sustainable environment, that promotes the city's transformation; - Enable all people to gain access safely and conveniently, providing, in particular, for the needs of families and children, and of disabled people and older people; - Contribute towards creating attractive, sustainable and successful neighbourhoods. - 5.84 The application proposal has been carefully designed in order to protect and enhance the character of the immediate and surrounding locality.
 This includes providing appropriate stand off distances between the built form and the woodland within Fox Glen, as well as restricting built form to the north eastern part of the site, maintaining an open landscape adjacent to the Green Belt.
-A degree of separation if also provided to the listed Royd's Farm buildings with enhanced landscaping provided between the new and established built form. - 5.85 The submitted application provides sufficient detail at this stage to demonstrate how the scheme can be designed to respond to the character of the surrounding built form, as discussed further within the submitted Design and Access Statement.
+A degree of separation if also provided to the listed Royd's Farm buildings with enhanced landscaping provided between the new and established built form. - 5.70 The submitted application provides sufficient detail at this stage to demonstrate how the scheme can be designed to respond to the character of the surrounding built form, as discussed further within the submitted Design and Access Statement.